FotieMConstant/vue-codesandbox/README.md

 # vue-codesandbox
-vue-codesandbox lets you embed your codesandbox link on to your vue application
+vue-codesandbox lets you embed your codesandbox code on to your vue application

 ## Package setup
 install vue-codesandbox by running the following command